conversejs/converse.js/docs/source/developer_api.rst

 .. note:: This method is the one exception of a method which is not logically grouped as explained above.

-Publich API method which initializes converse.js.
+Publich API method which initializes Converse.
-This method must always be called when using converse.js.
+This method must always be called when using Converse.

 The `initialize` method takes a map of :ref:`configuration-settings`.